MoinAhmed17/Vrinda-Store-data-analysis-using-Microsoft-Excel/README.md

 You are a data analyst who has been provided with sample data and a mock-up dashboard to work on the following task.
 You can download all relevant documents from the download section.

-1- Compare the sales and orders using single chart
+1- Compare the sales and orders using single chart.

 2- Which month got the highest sales and orders?